 Unit Reference L/502/3249

 Level 3

 Credit Value 4

 Guided Learning Hours 26

 Unit Summary The aim of this unit is to provide the knowledge, understanding and skills required to prepare interpretative activities for a range of audiences using a range of techniques.
 The techniques could include the use of audio visual / electronic equipment, use of props or audience involvement and participation.
+This unit is a knowledge-based unit, with no physical requirements.

 Learning Outcomes Assessment Criteria

 (1 to 4) (1.1 to 4.1)

+The learner will The learner can

-1. Be able to prepare interpretive, entertainment and educational activities Select and match subject matter to the site, the target audience and type of activity to ensure wider participation Work closely with those who are responsible for the audience to maximise the value of planned activities Prepare opportunities for the audience to maximise the use of their senses Plan appropriate styles and structures of activities which are appropriate to a range of audience profiles Develop and put in place contingency plans for all of the following: the audience is different from that anticipated ill-health (staff or animal) bad weather
+Be able to prepare interpretive, entertainment and educational activities 1.1.
+Select and match subject matter to the site, the target audience and type of activity to ensure wider participation

+1.2.
+Work closely with those who are responsible for the audience to maximise the value of planned activities

+1.3.
+Prepare opportunities for the audience to maximise the use of their senses

+1.4.
+Plan appropriate styles and structures of activities which are appropriate to a range of audience profiles

+1.5.
+Develop and put in place contingency plans for all of the following: the audience is different from that anticipated ill-health (staff or animal) bad weather

 1.6.
-Ensure that the selected techniques are sufficient and are consistent with the objectives within the constraints of site, event and budget
+Ensure that the selected techniques are sufficient

+Version 7.0 50101705 Page 87 of 152

-Be able to promote health and safety and environmental good practice 2.1.
+and are consistent with the objectives within the constraints of site, event and budget Be able to promote health and safety and environmental good practice 2.1.
 Work in a way which promotes health and safety, is consistent with relevant legislation, codes of practice and any additional requirements 3.1.
 Explain how to select and agree relevant subject matter to match the site, audience and the activity to ensure wider participation 3.2.
 Explain how to link activities to the curriculum 3.
 Understand how to prepare interpretive entertainment and educational activities 3.3.
-Explain the range of potential audiences covering all of: organised parties individual members of the public people with particular requirements or interests 3.4.
-Explain techniques for interpretation that make use of audience senses 4.
-Understand relevant health and safety legislation and environmental good practice 4.1.
-Summarise current health and safety legislation, codes of practice and any additional requirements including the safety of visitors Manning to National Occupational Standards
+Explain the range of potential audiences covering all of: organised parties individual members of the public people with particular requirements or interests Explain techniques for interpretation that make use of audience senses Understand relevant health and safety legislation and environmental good practice 4.1.
+Summarise current health and safety legislation, codes of practice and any additional requirements including the safety of visitors Mapping to National Occupation 029NEC26.1 onal S tandards